 A supportive community

 It's important that our students feel supported while they are with us.
 Whether you're trying to decide what modules to take or preparing for an internship, there will be someone at Queen Mary to advise and support you.

 "One of the best things about Queen Mary is the amount of support available for students.
-I spend a lot of time in the Informatics Teaching Laboratory, where students can hang out, work and resolve issues as one.
+I spend a lot of time in the Informatics Teaching Laboratory, where students can ang out, work and resolve issues as one.
 The Student Support Officers there are really friendly and can give you advice on anything from your course to finding internships.
 They’re even there if you’re having a difficult time and just need someone to talk to.
 We have an amazing departmental Careers Advisor.
 She helped me secure a year-long industrial placement at a financial software company.
-As well as putting me in touch with the company, she helped me through each step of the application and interview process."
+She helped me through each step of the application and interview process."

 The London advantage

 Moving to a new city can be daunting.
 However, establishing roots in the cultural, political and economic capital of the UK will give you an advantage when you graduate.

 "As an International Relations student, studying in London has given me the chance to be close to the centre of UK politics and take advantage of lots of different events.
 I went to the Citizens UK London Mayoral Assembly and got to see candidates Zac Goldsmith and Sadiq Khan debate live.
 The variety of faith organisations, schools and universities that came together to tackle important issues was definitely something you wouldn’t see in any other city on earth.
 I’ve also been active in the ‘Refugees Welcome in Tower Hamlets’ campaign with Citizens UK.
 Experiencing grassroots politics in action as a student has prepared me for a career in politics.

 I am now undertaking an International Public Policy MSc at Queen Mary."